syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Selection.md

 ## Multi-Selection

-You can select multiple rows at same time by setting [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl~SelectionModeProperty.html) as Multiple.
+You can select multiple rows at same time by setting [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl~SelectionModeProperty.html) as `Multiple`.
 Further, you can select multiple rows in the following ways

 1. By clicking on the respective rows.
 2. By dragging mouse on the dropdown grid.